These Tools Will Take You to the Top of Your Game

 Networking Is the Basis of Creating a Community

 If you’re looking for a place to promote your team or gain some new followers, esports boards on different websites are a great place to start.
 Here are some examples for you to kickstart your networking:

 Remember that being engaged with a community means more than just showing up from time to time to promote your team; make sure to hang out on the boards you want to make an impact on and talk to other managers and gamers.
 Also, don’t forget to be polite and professional as you are the front person of your team.

-Another great way of creating a community is attending conventions, events, and live tournaments.
-This way you’ll get to know your players, future or current sponsors and business partners and you’ll put a face to the names of all the people you’ve met online.
+Another great way of creating a community is by attending conventions, events, and live tournaments.
+This way, you’ll get to know your players, future or current sponsors, and business partners, and you’ll put a face to the names of all the people you’ve met online.

 Branding to Build Team Spirit

-Being part of a team means being part of something bigger than yourself, that’s why building team spirit and unity is so important.
-Having a unified team can do wonders and having a strong team branding can be the key to unlocking this.
+Being part of a team means being part of something bigger than yourself; that’s why building team spirit and unity is so important.
+Having a unified team can do wonders, and having strong team branding can be the key to unlocking this.